rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 For that reason, RTCIceCandidateStats objects as defined in {{WebRTCStats}}
 SHOULD be generated for any remote mDNS candidate submitted to the ICE agent, even if the mDNS candidate is ignored as part of {{processing}}.
-An implementation strategy to ignore candidates is to replace the mDNS hostname of the ICE candidate with IP values "0.0.0.0" or "::".
+An implementation strategy to obfuscate the address of an mDNS candidate in the statistics, regardless if it is resolved or not, is to replace the mDNS hostname of the ICE candidate with IP values "0.0.0.0" or "::".

 In addition, a peer-reflexive remote candidate may be constructed